 What is Ragwort and why is it a problem?

-Ragwort is a weed which contains many different alkaloids, making it poisonous to animals, in particular horses.
-If Ragwort is eaten in sufficient quantities it can lead to health problems in horses.
+Ragwort is a weed which contains many different alkaloids, making it poisonous to animals – in particular horses – if eaten in sufficient quantities.

 What is the law relating to Ragwort?

-The Weeds Act 1959 gives the Secretary of State the power to serve upon the occupier of land, where Ragwort (sensecio jacobaea) is growing, a written notice requiring the occupier of the land to take such action as may be necessary to prevent the Ragwort from spreading, within the time specified in the notice.
+Under the Weeds Act 1959 (WA 1959), Ragwort is classified as an ‘injurious weed’.
+If Ragwort is growing on land that you occupy, the Secretary of State has the power under the Act to serve a written notice on you requiring you to take such action as may be necessary to prevent the Ragwort from spreading, within the time specified in the notice.

-If, after fourteen days of the conviction, the occupier has still not complied with the requirements of the notice, the occupier commits a further criminal offence and can receive a further fine.
+If, 14 days after the conviction, you still have not complied with the requirements of the notice, you commit a further criminal offence and can receive a further fine.

-Where a notice has been served on the occupier of land and the occupier has not taken the action required by the notice within the time specified in the notice, the Secretary of State has the power to take the action required.
+Where a notice has been served and you have not taken the action required by the notice within the time specified in the notice, the Secretary of State has the power to take the action required.

-If, having made reasonable enquiries, the Secretary of State is unable to ascertain the name or address of the owner of the land he has the power to apply to the County Court or the High Court (depending on the amount he seeks to recover) for an order imposing on the land a charge (known as a “local land charge”) for securing the payment of the sum claimed.
+If, having made reasonable enquiries, the Secretary of State is unable to ascertain the name or address of the owner of the land s/he has the power to apply to the county court or the High Court (depending on the amount he seeks to recover) for an order imposing on the land a charge (known as a ‘local land charge’) for securing the payment of the sum claimed.

-Where the owner of land has been required to pay a sum due to the default of the occupier, he is entitled to recover the amount of his loss from the occupier.
+Where the owner of land has been required to pay a sum due to the default of the occupier, s/he is entitled to recover the amount of his/her loss from the occupier.

 Powers of entry

-The Secretary of State has the power to authorise a person or a local authority, to enter on and inspect any land, for the purpose of carrying out his powers under the Weeds Act 1959.
+The Secretary of State has the power to authorise a person or a local authority, to enter on and inspect any land, for the purpose of carrying out his/her powers under WA 1959.
 The notice should state the date on which the inspection is to take place and should be served on the occupier of the land.

 It is a criminal offence, punishable by a fine, to prevent or obstruct the entry of any such person so authorised.

-The Ragwort Control Act 2003 gives the Secretary of State the power to make a code of practice for the purpose of providing guidance on how to prevent the spread of Ragwort (senecio jacobaea).
+The Ragwort Control Act 2003 gives the Secretary of State the power to make a code of practice for the purpose of providing guidance on how to prevent the spread of Ragwort.